qkzk/fm/development.md

   - User can set complex permissions from octal (like 2755), full display (rwxrwsrw-) or a subset of chmod.
     It's still possible to do !chmod whatever %s to change the permissions
 - Files with size between 9.5units and 10.0units weren't properly aligned.
+- Theming.
+Use custom themes for syntax highlighting.
+  Themes should be stored in `~/.config/fm/syntect_themes/` and can either be .tmTheme (textmate-themes) or .themedump (compressed).
+  All textmate themes should be compatible.
+You can find more themes here : https://github.com/filmgirl/textmate-themes If anything goes wrong while loading your theme, it defaults to monokai which is hardcoded.
+It should never fail.

 **Bugfixes :**